 I can’t hardly resist adding disclaimers about what the book is not.
 In my opinion it is not or not primarily: a sociological analysis – not even a disguised one, clever pop-culture references loosely strung together, or some new age late hippie inspired story of young people trying to “find themselves”.
 It is not just a critique of consumerism and related unnerving jobs in marketing.

 Probably the whole book is about things that are not.
 Not what they seem.
 Not what they have been intended to be.
 It is about Gen X’s denial or envy of their boomer parents’ values and social security, and their denial of their considerably younger siblings who are cooler and more career-oriented.
 Using today’s clichés they dislike Gordon-Gekko-style yuppies as well as over-motivated Gen Y who overtake them.

 I believe it is about a generation stuck in a cultural void – quite literally and somewhat voluntarily.
-The three protagonists move to a community that is pictured as barren and eerie – an artificial setup, like Seahaven in The Truman Show, but more gloomy – that hosts mainly retired baby boomers whom the three of them serve in their McJobs.
+The three protagonists move to a community that is pictured as barren and eerie – an artificial setup, like Seahaven in The Truman Show, but more gloomy.
+It hosts mainly retired baby boomers whom the three of them serve in their McJobs.
 I apologize to the residents of Palm Springs – but this is literature, not journalism.

 Coupland has often attributed great talent in capturing the zeitgeist.
 Ironically, chapters called I do not want to become a target market, did probably allow for even better dissection of Gen X by marketing experts.